-Demand Continues to Rise
+Demand Continues to Rising

 Inquiries for Canadian homes on Juwai.com, a leading property search engine that lists real estate from around the world for Chinese buyers, rose by 134% in the first quarter of 2016.
-Inquires included the total number of queries sent to an agent, developer or seller of Canadian property.
-These figures are dramatic but this is a country under-going huge economic and social changes with changing demands and expectations being made by wealthy buyers.
+Inquires included the total number of queries sent to an agent, developer, or seller of Canadian property.
+These figures are dramatic but this is a country undergoing huge economic and social changes with changing demands and expectations being made by wealthy buyers.

 A safe haven for their money

 The Chinese want to make safe investments to preserve their wealth and Canada is considered to be a stable market option.
-This priority is emphasized amid instability in the Chinese economy and stock market, the lower value of the RMB and government restrictions on capital flight.
+This priority is emphasized amid instability in the Chinese economy and stock market, the lower value of the RMB, and government restrictions on capital flight.
 A Juwai survey of real estate agents working with mainland buyers found that 55% expected international property purchases to increase as a ‘safe haven for cash’.

 Rising Property Prices in China

-1 flat in Shanghai = 5 Canadian detached Homes
+1 flat in Shanghai = 5 Canadian Detached Homes

 Demand in Vancouver: Luxury Homes

-The demand for luxury Vancouver condos has now no outstripped the available supply whilst during the last Lunar New Year holiday alone Vancouver saw 119 sales of detached homes.
+The demand for luxury Vancouver condos has now not outstripped the available supply whilst during the last Lunar New Year holiday alone Vancouver saw 119 sales of detached homes.
 Vancouver’s prices are increasing with the large existing Chinese community a strong attraction for other wealthy Mainlanders.

 The rise of other Canadian cities

 It’s not just about Vancouver anymore.
-‘Charlie Gills’ a specialist from Macleans Magazine spoke of how Toronto is catching up when it comes to interest from Mainland China; “Infact there is more interest in terms of searching for properties in Toronto now than Vancouver..
+‘Charlie Gills’ a specialist from Macleans Magazine spoke of how Toronto is catching up when it comes to interest from Mainland China; “In fact, there is more interest in terms of searching for properties in Toronto now than Vancouver..
 Even Ottowa comes up number four on that list”.

 On Juwai the top Canadian city by total value searched is Toronto, it more than tripled to a total value of $7.4 billion.
 Quebec has witnessed the highest increase in interest with $764 million worth of property searched, triple the figure in 2014.